DataDog/dd-trace-py/docs/advanced_usage.rst

   - headers configuration does not allow for wildcards.
   - the following integrations have headers tracing capability.
 Web: :ref:`falcon`.
 Clients: :ref:`httplib`, :ref:`requests`.
-  - if you configure a specific integration, e.g. 'requests', then such configuration override the default global configuration, only for the specific integration.
+  - if you configure a specific integration, e.g. 'requests', then such configuration overrides the default global configuration, only for the specific integration.
   - if you do not configure a specific integration, then the default global configuration applies, if any.
   - if no configuration is provided (neither global nor integration-specific), then headers are not traced.